LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

   CALI_SERVICES_ENABLE=roctx,rocm,trace rocprof --hip-trace --roctx-trace ./bin/raja-forall-caliper

-The trace file is then read into the Chrome tracer tool as demonstrated below.
+The trace file may then be read into the Chrome tracer tool as demonstrated below.

 .. image:: figures/ROCM_profiling.png